darby3/ready-set-fractal/README.md

 * favicon.ico is a placeholder because, for some reason, for me, when fractal looks for a file, and can't find it, it crashes and burns.
 * ./public/global.css will fill itself up on the first run.
 * There's a couple js scripts in the `package.json` file.
-The "basic" versions justc copy components over; the others run the files through shell scripts to browsersify/babelify them.
+The "basic" versions just copy components over; the others run the files through shell scripts to browsersify/babelify them.
 For a pattern library, or a sketchbook, those are probably unnecessary, but they're here for reference's sake, because if I ever do need them again, I don't want to figure out how to do all that again.
 (I should convert them to node scripts, but.)

 ## Thanks